 • participate in activities outside the classroom, such as attend film screenings and guest lectures; create an artwork or display; produce a video, web or social media page; write an article for a school publication; partake in a volunteering, internship or mentorship opportunity.

-For more information, contact Professors Dolores Chew, Philip Dann, and Maurice Dufour.
+For more information, contact Professors Dolores Chew, Philip Dann, or Maurice Dufour.